Davichobits/Phaser-single-player-Pong/readme.md

 4. Open your browser and navigate to the url your terminal shows.
 5. If any of this steps fails, please open an issue.

-## Features pending

--   Add sounds.
--   Add a final scene.
--   Add a menu scene.
--   Increase the difficulty by changing the ball's speed.
--   Change the codebase from JavaScript to TypeScript.
--   Any other feature that the comunity would like to see.

 ## Contributing

 When contributing to this repository, please first **ask to be assigned to an issue**.